Support and Resistance Trading Guide

 1. Some type of trending pattern and this example is an uptrend

-2. Once a swing high is put in (HH), price rejects from price point (resistance) and then exceeds resistance, we will mark that area as former resistance and POTENTIAL support.
+2. Once a swing high is put in (HH), the price rejects from the price point (resistance) and then exceeds resistance, we will mark that area as former resistance and POTENTIAL support.

-4. At point marked “B” price holds inside of highs and lows and it’s labelled a trading range
+4. At the point marked “B” the price holds inside of highs and lows and it’s labeled a trading range

 5. Price breaks lows of range and rejects off previous resistance which has now produced a support level